 All rights relating to natural gas and oil are acquired in accordance with the provisions of the Petroleum (Exploration and Production) Act No. 10 of 2008 (the "Petroleum Act").
 A person may only conduct oil and gas exploration and production under the authority of a licence granted by the Minister of Mines under the Petroleum Act.
-The rights that are granted to conduct oil and gas exploration and production under the Petroleum Act are the Petroleum Exploration Licence ("Petroleum Exploration Licence") and the Petroleum Development and Production Licence ("Production Licence").
-The Petroleum Exploration Licence is acquired by application in the prescribed manner and following the payment of the prescribed fee by either an individual or a company, whose bid for the grant of a Petroleum Exploration Licence in respect of any block or blocks specified in the notice circulated by the Minister of Mines in two general newspapers of general circulation in Zambia inviting bids for the grant of the Exploration Licence was successful.
+The rights that are granted to conduct oil and gas exploration and production under the Petroleum Act are the petroleum exploration licence ("Exploration licence") and the petroleum development and production licence ("Production licence").
+The Exploration licence is acquired by application in the prescribed manner and following the payment of the prescribed fee by either an individual or a company, whose bid for the grant of an Exploration licence in respect of any block or blocks specified in the notice circulated by the Minister of Mines in two general newspapers of general circulation in Zambia inviting bids for the grant of the Exploration Licence was successfully.

-The Production Licence is acquired by application in the prescribed manner and following the payment of the prescribed fee by a holder of a Petroleum Exploration Licence whose licence is in force in respect of a block in the exploration area in which a discovery of petroleum is located ("Discovery Block") or part thereof.
+The Production licence is acquired by application in the prescribed manner and following the payment of the prescribed fee by a holder of an Exploration licence whose Exploration licence is in force in respect of a block in the exploration area in which a discovery of petroleum is located ("Discovery Block") or part thereof.
 The application must be made, within two years immediately following the date on which a commercial discovery was made, or such further period as the Minister of Mines may allow.
-Further, a holder of a Petroleum Exploration Licence may during the term of the licence apply for the grant of a Production Licence in respect of any block which is not part of a Discovery Block within the exploration area if they satisfy the Minister of Mines that the block contains a petroleum reservoir or part of a petroleum reservoir.
+Further, a holder of an Exploration licence may during the term of the Exploration licence apply for the grant of a Production licence in respect of any block which is not part of a Discovery Block within the exploration area if the holder of an Exploration licence satisfies the Minister of Mines that the block contains a petroleum reservoir or part of a petroleum reservoir.